 A flexible afterschool program based around the video game Kerbal Space Program.
 Using the history of American spaceflight, students will learn to fly spacecraft in an accurate physics simulation of the solar system.

 Following the science, patterns emerge.
 Patterns that can be understood using the universal language of math.
-Connecting the dots of real life problems to the algebra.
+Connecting the dots of the problems in Aerospace Club to the algebra.

-Interpreting complex requirements and physical limitations, then building a unique solution, the opportunity to "try, try again" is at the heart of every part of KSP EDU.
+Interpreting complex requirements and physical limitations, then building a unique solution, the opportunity to "try, try again" is at the heart of every part of Aerospace Club.

 This program covers a broad range of ideas, and the following are the topics covered as described by the Common Core Mathmatices and Next Generation Science Standards.